dinhyen/dinhyen.github.io/source/_posts/2011-09-11-hiking-mount-monadnock.markdown

   _thumbnail_id: '960'
 ---

-As far as big mountain goes,<a href="http://en.wikipedia.org/wiki/Mount_Monadnock" targtet="_blank"> Mount Monadnock</a> in the southwestern corner of New Hampshire is relatively close to Boston.
+As far as big mountain goes,[ Mount Monadnock](http://en.wikipedia.org/wiki/Mount_Monadnock" targtet="_blank) in the southwestern corner of New Hampshire is relatively close to Boston.
 Despite its proximity, we've never set foot on it.
 So we set out on a beautiful Saturday morning to redress this omission.

 <img src="https://dl.dropboxusercontent.com/u/52804626/monadnock/dsc_3497.jpg" alt="Mount Monadnock" />